Rohit131313/Jungle-Adventure-World-Automated/Readme.md

    python Control.py
 ```
 2. Control Game Actions

-Interact with the game using shoulder or body movements:
+Interact with the game using natural body movements.
+Upon starting the program, vertical and horizontal lines will be drawn on the screen via the webcam to facilitate gesture recognition.

 - Movement Control:

-    - Shift your shoulders or whole body to the right to simulate right movement in the game.
-    - Shift your shoulders or whole body to the left to simulate left movement in the game.
+    - Vertical Line Interaction:
+        - Move to the left or right of the vertical line drawn on the screen to control the character's left or right movement.
+Shifting your body to the left moves the character left, and shifting to the right moves the character right.

 - Action Control:

+    - Horizontal Line Interaction:
-    - Raise your right hand above your right shoulder to trigger actions like jumping or moving upwards in the game.
+        - Small Jump: Raise your shoulders above the first horizontal line to trigger a small jump in the game.
-    - Raise your left hand to perform actions such as throwing stones or executing specific game functions.
+        - Long Jump: Raise your shoulders above the second horizontal line to perform a long jump.
+        - Move Down: Lower your head below the first horizontal line to cause the character to duck or move down.

 ## Contribution
 Contributions are welcome!
 If you have any ideas for improvements, found a bug, or want to add new features, feel free to open an issue or submit a pull request.